 The following academics are currently supervising students whose research falls into their specialist areas:

-- Dr Tomasz Matys (Neuroradiology)
+- Professor Tomasz Matys (Neuroradiology)

 MPhil in Medical Science (Radiology)

 This is a one-year MPhil in Medical Science (Radiology) programme, with admission in October.
 The Department may accept one or two students a year.
 The MPhil degree is examined by research dissertation (up to a maximum of 20,000 words) and oral examination on the project.
 It is possible to continue on to the PhD if the quality of the MPhil convinces the Supervisor and Faculty Degree Committee that the student has the skills and ability successfully to complete the higher degree.
-For more information on the the MPhil program, please see this page.
+For more information on the the MPhil program or to apply, please see this page.

 PhD in Radiology